sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 draft: true
 ---

 Most companies die a zombie.
 They start lean and nimble, ship feature after feature, and delight their customers.
-Then, after twelve to eighteen months, the bubble pops, the cost of change skyrockets, so they cannot do anything.
+Then, after eighteen to twenty-four months, the bubble pops, and suddenly they cannot do anything.
 They limp around painfully until they bite the bullet and re-write their systems, or kick the bucket.

+So what happens?
+What's this silent killer that shows itself after a year and a half or two?
+TODO

 TODO
 A walking skeleton is a basic set of code that acts as a “starter pack” for the development team.
 It's a lightweight application framework without any product-specific functionality, but that is still runnable and can exemplify the fundamental architectural patterns.